-If you provide advice or other professional services, there's always a risk that you could be sued if your client thinks they've lost out because of you
+If you provide advice or other professional services, there's always a risk that you could be sued if your client thinks they've lost money because of you

-For example, an architect might face a claim if the costs of a building project overrun because of problems with the design.
+For example, say you were an architect.
+You may face a claim if the costs of a building project overran because of problems with your design.

-Professional negligence or professional indemnity insurance helps protect you against claims like this.
+Professional indemnity insurance helps protect you against claims like this.
 The insurance typically covers the costs of defending yourself and paying compensation if you lose the case.

 Do you need professional indemnity insurance?